liquidvisual/hallpa-0119/src/_pages/about.md

     body: |
       Our teams are lead by trusted senior lawyers including accredited specialists in personal injury, employment and industrial relations.
 ---

+Hall Payne understands the legal process can be unfamiliar and stressful.
+For more than 25 years we have been there for everyday Australians after work accidents or injury, for unions fighting to protect member rights, and for families going through change or upheaval.

+We get great outcomes for clients in a cost-effective, timely and straightforward manner.
+Our impressive track record helping Australians from all walks of life has seen us become one of Australia’s most well respected firms with offices in Brisbane, Sydney, Darwin, Hobart, regional Queensland and Far North Queensland.